bganguly/flooded_valley_exercise/README.md

 #### js_problems

-Placeholder project for some interesting js problems received from time to time.
+Placeholder project for some interesting front-end problems seen from time to time.